elastic/elasticsearch-net-example/README.md

 ```

 Here we create an analyzer named `nuget-id-analyzer` which will split the input using our `nuget-id-tokenizer` and then filters the resulting terms
-using our `nuget-id-words` filter (which will actually inject more terms) and then we use the build in `lowercase` tokenfilter which replaces all the
+using our `nuget-id-words` filter (which will actually inject more terms) and then we use the build in `lowercase` token filter which replaces all the
 terms with their lowercase counterparts.

 ```csharp